We’ve provided information below to give you insight into a number of dental related matters. We hope it is helpful.

 At this stage gingivitis is reversible and with good teeth cleaning techniques and effective removal of plaque taught by your dentist/hygienist the gums will become healthy (pink with no bleeding on brushing) within a few days.

-Our Hygienist is professionally trained in the role of prevention and treatment of tooth decay and gum disease for adults and children.
+Our Hygienists our professionally trained in the role of prevention and treatment of tooth decay and gum disease for adults and children.

-As an oral health educator she will advise you on teeth cleaning techniques and dietary advice which is tailored to your specific needs.
+As dental therapists they will advise you on teeth cleaning techniques and dietary advice which is tailored to your specific needs.
 This will involve a combination of electric and manual tooth brushing and the use of dental floss or inter-dental brushes to clean even the most inaccessible spaces.

 In the surgery the hygienist will scale and may polish your teeth to remove stains and tartar (calculus) build up which cannot be removed with your toothbrush.